Brean Leisure Park

 Jason Donovan and The Wurzels.
 Sky filmed an episode of Brainiac: Science Abuse entitled "Funfair Physics" at the park.
 An episode of BBC TV series Casualty was also filmed there in 2007 and again 2013.
 And an episode of CBBC TV series The Sparticle Mystery was filmed of the titled of the episode The FunFair.
-In 1997 there was location filming for Rosie and Jim of the characters riding a Merry-go-Round.
+In 1997 there was location filming for CITV TV series Rosie and Jim of the characters riding a Merry-go-Round.

 History

-1946 - 1970s
+1946–1970s

 In 1946 Albert and Marie House bought Unity Farm, and for the next 30 years operated it primarily as a dairy farm with a herd of 140 cows.
 They later supplied the local area with milk that was bottled on the farm.